RockLib/RockLib.Messaging/docs/ReceivingMessages.md

 ---

-Disconnected Events can be handled using
+Disconnected Events can be handled using:

 ```c#
 receiver.Disconnected += (obj, args) =>